Driving Impact Together

 UA BY THE NUMBERS

-ENROLLMENT BY COUNTY
+ENROLLMENT FROM YOUR COUNTY

-Students from every Alabama county enrolled at UA in the Fall Semester 2024.
+Students from every Alabama county enrolled at UA in the Fall Semester 2025.
 The University of Alabama is proud to serve all counties and is honored to have the privilege of working with these students to achieve their educational goals.

 Alabama graduates live in each of Alabama’s counties, and we are proud of the positive ways they contribute to their communities after they obtain their degrees.